DavidJGrimsley/PokePages/PWA_SETUP.md

 npm run copy:pwa-icons
 ```

-2. Verify that `public/icons` now contains PWA icons and favicons (e.g. `/icons/pwa-512x512.png`, `/icons/favicon.ico`).
+2. Verify that `public/images/icons` now contains PWA icons and favicons (e.g. `/images/icons/pwa-512x512.png`, `/images/icons/favicon.ico`).

-3. Replace the placeholder `mask-icon.svg` in `public/icons/` with your monochrome design from the brand assets.
+3. Replace the placeholder `mask-icon.svg` in `public/images/icons/` with your monochrome design from the brand assets.
+(If you prefer to keep it in `/icons/`, update server mapping and ensure it's accessible.)

 4. Generate store listing images and the master icon if you don’t have them yet (App Store/Play Store):
 - `app-icon-master.png` (2048x2048) as your canonical high-res source.